TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.5-performance-dashboards/_index.md

 The table has a blue border as you can drill down into the RDS Farm dashboard.

 The column Sessions show the numbers at present.
-It’s not the highest number of sessions in the last 24 hours.
+It's not the highest number of sessions in the last 24 hours.

 You can select any of the farm, and its KPI will be shown over time